MSK President Craig Thompson announces HHCCI’s inclusion as the charter member in the MSK Cancer Alliance.

 Teams of cancer specialists from both organizations have dedicated hundreds of hours to carefully reviewing processes and clinical standards across six disease specialties and disciplines within LVHN’s cancer program — melanoma, breast, colon, endometrial, lung, and prostate — to ensure they are aligned with MSK’s standard of care.

-LVHN patients will also have access to MSK’s network of cutting-edge clinical trials, which will allow them to get the latest treatments before they’re available elsewhere.
+LVHN patients have access to MSK’s network of cutting-edge clinical trials, which allows them to get the latest treatments before they’re available elsewhere.

 Miami Cancer Institute at Baptist Health South Florida

-Next year, Miami Cancer Institute will open the area’s first proton therapy center, which will utilize sophisticated methods to target cancer cells while sparing healthy tissue.
+Miami Cancer Institute is a new, 395,000 square-foot-facility that is home to all of Baptist Health South Florida’s cancer care.
+It will soon open the area’s first proton therapy center, which will utilize sophisticated methods to target cancer cells while sparing healthy tissue.
 Proton therapy has shown exciting promise in treating children’s cancers and adult cancers of the brain, liver, and lung.